Valkonian/vivace-basic/README.md

-This is for my NEA, essentially a draft version of my website Vivace.
-I'm using a mix of RAD and Agile coding.
+# Vivace

+Vivace is a music website aimed to provide statistics, links, and news about music all in one place.

+### Why?

+As part of A-Level Computer Science, I have to do an NEA, and I decided to make this.

+### What does the -basic mean?

-This is just here so I don't make a total hot steaming mess of my actual code I'm gonna submit.
+This is a draft so I don't make a hot steaming pile of shit that might pass as code and then have to submit it when it's essentially unreadable.

-Guess what, I used no ChatGPT for the webscraper!!
-Take that AI!
-You're not coming for my job!!1!11!!
+### Why Python?

+Shits and gigs innit.